rameshwara/Siemens/rhinoChatbot/AIML-Python/Readme.txt

 Main program: rhinoChatbot.py

-Have all files in same folder, change the path accordingly inside the main program before running it.
+Have all these files in same folder, change the path accordingly inside the main program before running it.

 std.start-up.xml - Startup file which loads all AIML files for the chatbot to learn all categories and develop a brain.